 Follow-Up Questions for Beginning ESL Students

-With new ESL students, it is a good idea to get students into the habit of learning and asking “yes or no” questions.
+With new ESL students, getting students into the habit of learning and asking “yes or no” questions is a good idea.
 Give your students a list of pre-formulated questions, with their translations, to ask.
 They can memorize these specific questions and practice asking them and answering them with one another.

 A good exercise for asking yes or no questions is with a timed exercise, such as this timed pair practice exercise.
 Help your students practice asking and answering specific yes or no questions and exchanging them back and forth.

 Using yes or no questions will help your students begin growing comfortable with basic English conversations, which will help expand their vocabulary.